 Key Market Stats:

-- Rents in Philadelphia have declined by 1% on average year-over-year.
+- Rents in Philadelphia have increased by 3% on average year-over-year.

 - Renter-occupied households in Philadelphia account for 45% of the total occupied housing units in the metropolitan area.x